 -It provides us with a curriculum map, so we can effectively teach all the essential standards to prepare them for 4th grade

--Curriculum Map helps us use the Common Core Standards to guide us rather than our teacher materials
+-Curriculum Map helps us use the state standards to guide us rather than our teacher materials

 Parent/Teacher Communication Logs